Dubby20/Fast-Food-Fast/README.md

   * `status` The status of an order

 ## Demo
-A fully functional demo of this project is available at [Limelight](https://limefastfood.herokuapp.com/)
+A fully functional demo of this project hosted on Heroku is available at [Limelight](https://limefastfood.herokuapp.com/)

 ### Testing the application
 List of steps to run the service